“Damn James! He has stayed away for five years, why did he have to hurry back now and ruin everything?”

 “Forgive me instead,” he said, giving her arm a little squeeze.
 “You do not deserve to bear the brunt of my bad temper.
-It’s just that all James did last evening was lecture Lady Langdon and myself about our extravagance and wastefulness.”
+It’s just that all James did last evening was lecture me and our stepmother as if we were misbehaving recruits.”

 “How could he behave so unfeelingly on the very eve of his return?” she asked.
 But she didn’t expect an answer.
 Anything was possible from one who had shown such callous disregard for the well-being of his family and dependents.

-Nell could only guess at Darcy’s feelings on being reunited with Lord Langdon.
+Nell could only guess at Darcy’s feelings on being reunited with his brother.
 It had been a mere few weeks since they had received word of victory at the Battle of Toulouse, and of Napoleon’s abdication.
-She remembered how relieved Darcy had looked upon seeing that the earl’s name was not among those who had fallen in the last battle.
-It was then that she had known for certain that beneath his resentment, Darcy still cared for his brother.
+She remembered how relieved Darcy had looked when he saw that the earl’s name was not among those who had fallen in the last battle.
+Beneath his resentment, Darcy still cared for his brother.
 Her heart ached for him.
-She had always longed for a younger brother or sister of her own.
-She would never have treated them as Lord Langdon had treated Darcy.
+She had always longed for a younger brother or sister of her own and would never have treated them as Lord Langdon had treated Darcy.

 “I could never tire of listening to you.
-And you are right about the estate.
-I will talk to James, but I warn you, it may not do any good.”
+I will talk to James, though I warn you it may not do any good.”

 “I will always admire you for having tried, and for wishing to do what is right,” she said and promptly blushed.
 He must think she sounded hopelessly moralistic.

 “No, not at all.
 But please, call me Nell.”
-Although they had played together as children in a dimly remembered past, she wouldn’t have expected Darcy, an earl’s son, to be so eager to abandon formality now.
-She was glad of it.
+Although they had played together as children in a dimly remembered past, she hadn’t expected Darcy, an earl’s son, to abandon formality so quickly.
+It could only mean one thing.
 But even as she smiled at the thought, a slight chill crept over her, despite the warm May sunshine.
 She wondered whether Lord Langdon would view things the same way.
-For all she knew, he might regard her as a mere countrified Nobody, totally unworthy of his younger brother.
+He might regard her as a mere countrified Nobody, totally unworthy of his younger brother.

 “But I am sure there is something wrong; I see it in your face.
 I hope it is not anything I have said or done.
 If so, I shall be obliged to shoot myself!” he said theatrically.

 She had to laugh, but then she shook her head.
-“If you must know, I am a trifle concerned that Lord Langdon may not approve of our . . . friendship.”
+“If you must know, I am a bit concerned that Lord Langdon may not approve of our . . . friendship.”

-“Indeed it is,” she said, looking about her.
-Weeks of vigorous pruning and weeding had done much to begin reversing the neglect caused by the sixteen years that the Maylands had not been in residence at Charlwood.
+“Indeed it is.”
+She looked about.
+Weeks of vigorous pruning and weeding had done much to reverse the neglect caused by the fourteen years that the Maylands had not been in residence at Charlwood.
 A multitude of buds promised a splendid show of blooms in less than a month’s time.
 Better yet, the task had provided some much-needed employment to the sons of some of the needier families in the parish.

-Just a few days previously, all this would have given her great satisfaction.
+Just a few days earlier, this would have given her great satisfaction.
 Now all she could think of was Lord Langdon’s likely reaction.
-Although Darcy and his stepmother had been given leave to engage as many servants as necessary to make Charlwood livable again, none of them really knew whether the earl would consider the restoration of the gardens a reasonable expense.
+Although Darcy and his stepmother had been given leave to engage as many servants as necessary to make Charlwood livable again, none of them knew whether the earl would consider the restoration of the gardens a reasonable expense.

 “Shall we go down to the lake?” asked Darcy, interrupting her uneasy thoughts.
 “I think the ground is finally dry enough to walk about on the island.”

 She was sorely tempted.
-Darcy seemed to have gotten over his earlier irritation, and this might be their only chance to spend some time alone together before she had to meet Lord Langdon.
+Darcy seemed to have got over his earlier irritation, and this might be their only chance to spend some time alone together before she had to meet Lord Langdon.
 Perhaps Lady Langdon had had that in mind when she had suggested that they take a turn about the gardens while the earl was engaged with his steward.
-But she had also invited Nell to share their noonday meal, and it would not do to make a tardy appearance.
+She had also invited Nell to share their noonday meal.
+It would not do to make a tardy appearance.